lesunb/XMIToPRISM/README.md

 7- Insert the name of your file on the console (without the .xml extension) and press enter

 8- The result in PRISM language is in text form on the console, starting with "dtmc" and ending with "endmodule".
 A file with the same name as the XML input file is generated with a ".pm" extension inside the "output" folder.
-If the original diagram is well-constructed, the <filename>.pm is a PRISM compilable file.
+If the original diagram is well-constructed, the &#60;filename&#62;.pm is a PRISM compilable file.
 In case you don't see the output file, refresh the project (hotkey: F5).